Yasmineral/makers-journey/Week6/javascript_basics.md

 * You must include parenthesis when invoking a function.
 This is to communicate to the JavaScript interpreter that we want it to execute this function, as opposed to returning the function itself.
 * You can declare arguments in functions
 * You must explicitly use return if you want to return a value from JS
-* There are no classes in JS but we do use functions as a convenient way to instantiate objects that share behaviour (objects in JS are just bags of properties.
+* There are no classes in JS but we do use functions as a convenient way to instantiate objects that share behaviour (objects in JS are just bags of properties.(ES5.
+ES6 has introuduced class functionality.)

 ## Prototype